Low Impact Development (LID) - Landscaping for Pollution Prevention

 Want to install a LID feature?
 Check out these webpages to learn how to begin!

-For local requirements and further information, please refer to the City of Santa Rosa's LID Webpage.
+For local requirements and further information, please refer to the regional LID Webpage.

 Slow it.
 Spread it.
 Sink it.
 Store it. is a great resource to further understand storm water runoff and includes a variety of techniques that you can apply to your home or property.